LuHaofan/SRTP/README.md

 # SRTP
 This is the data/code repository of Our SRTP project
 ## Model specification
+---
+Using neural network to predict the shape factor p and conductivity
 * nnmodelFP_v3: predict the value of p
 	param:
 	V -- volume of the particle